TowerNZ/Engineering.Recruitment.Backend/README.md

 # Assignment
 Create an API to receive the data captured in the frontend assignment.
+You may not have to complete the frontend assignment unless explicitly told so.

 We recommend using C#, .Net Core, and WebAPI to build this API.